MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 Riot Games rofl download throttling.
 Then when this automated replay downloading system is implemented, we can use an existing scripting platform on the League Client itself, while running the replay at faster than real-time speed.
-This allows us to extract information at high spatial and temporal granularity which is required to train a deep learning agent, in a distributed fashion meaning we can gather a lot of data.
-This can all be implemented on Linux by taking advantage of Wine for running League on Linux and adjusting LViewLol to run on Linux.
+This allows us to extract information at high spatial and temporal granularity, which is required to train a deep learning agent.
+This can be done in a distributed fashion, meaning we can gather a lot of data in parallel.
+This can also all be implemented on
+Linux by taking advantage of Wine for running League on Linux and adjusting LViewLol to run on Linux.

-This leaves us with two main systems which need to be implemented (without consideration for "glue" systems such as servers to distribute requests to cloud instances, cloud inter-operation, or other considerations.):
+This leaves us with two main systems which need to be implemented (without consideration for "glue" systems such as servers to distribute requests to cloud instances, cloud inter-operation, or other considerations):

 1. **Automated Replay Downloader**
-   This system would be responsible for dispatching replays matching certain criteria to appropriate clients which would then download replays at a rate of 1,000 games an hour.
+   This system would be responsible for dispatching replays matching certain criteria to appropriate services which would then download replays at a rate of 1,000 games an hour.
-   This system would also be responsible for storing the replays in an appropriate storage location using cloud storage (due to the large number of replays, the amount of storage required is in the TB range.)
+   This system would also be responsible for storing the replays in an appropriate storage location using cloud storage (due to the large number of replays, the amount of storage required is in the TB range).

 2. **Automated Replay Extractor**
-   This system would be responsible for running the replays using the League of Legends client which corresponds to the replay file, and then running a modified version of the LViewLoL scripting platform for linux at faster than real-time, and then extracting features from the game engine to be used in a deep learning system.
+   This system would be responsible for replaying the replays using the League of Legends client which corresponds to the replay file, and then running a modified version of the LViewLoL scripting platform for linux at faster than real-time.
+Then the features can be extracted from the game engine, to be used in a deep learning system.

 ## References